Baidu's Apollo Go wins fans with cheap fares but taxi drivers fear for their jobs. Other road users complain robotaxis can't drive.

 (Image credit: Baidu)

-Baidu's ride-hailing service platform Apollo Go has won a permit to offer fully driverless rides in Beijing, allowing it to expand the service to three Chinese megacities.
+Baidu's self-driving ride-hailing service platform Apollo Go has won a permit to offer fully driverless rides in Beijing, allowing it to expand the service to three Chinese megacities.

 The search engine giant announced the development today, saying it is the first provider of fully driverless robotaxi services in the capital city of any country worldwide.
 Apollo Go has previously been approved to offer the service in Wuhan and Chongqing.